What to do before a flood:

 Will clearing creeks prevent flooding?

-Clearing creeks will enable more water to flow but will not prevent flooding during rare floods.
+Clearing creeks will enable more water to flow but will not prevent flooding during rare floods and will potentially increase flooding impacts downstream.
 Creeks can only take so much water before they overflow regardless of any debris or vegetation.
 During rare floods, the whole of the floodplain is activated and more water flows on the floodplain than in the creek or river.